howonlee/diluddit/README.md

 A lot of stuff is hardcoded to the idiosyncrasies of how I like stuff.
 If you want to de-hardcode it PR's are welcome.

 I won't add auth and posting (anything that makes me deal with CORS), tho, so don't ask.
+I also actually like karma being invisible forever and the subreddit view on `new` without options.
 Fork if you want to.

 Not an official reddit project.
 No affiliation with reddit in any way, shape or form whatsoever.
 MIT licensed.
 This is not a serious project, but I am actually using it, so contributions will be accepted and dealt with completely arbitrarily and in an arbitrarily procrastinatory manner.